Fine Lines Treatment

 Ingredients that actually make a difference

 Niacinamide.
-Improves fine lines, elasticity, texture and red blotchiness, and supports the barrier so stronger actives are easier to tolerate [16] [17].
+Improves fine lines, elasticity, texture and red blotchiness, and supports the barrier so stronger actives are easier to tolerate [16][17].
+Serums and creams containing niacinamide can further support skin health and enhance results.

 Pigment modulators when needed.
 In select cases, time-limited use of agents such as hydroquinone or tranexamic acid can help stubborn sun spots or melasma-like patches, always paired with strict sunscreen and maintenance retinoids for durable results.